tvjames/govpack/readme.md

     npm install -f -g govpack

-*all YO data is belong to us*

 ![image](http://hackerspace.govhack.org/sites/default/files/field/image/Screenshot%20%2812%29.png)

-govpack is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely....
+it is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely....
 (X=0|1|2)